At UCAS you can apply for this course by using the following code: R4X1

 Students who have successfully completed the PGCE at Durham in the previous academic year have the option to use 90 credits they have accredited towards a part time MA Education.
 These students only need to do the core modules, Education Enquiry and the Dissertation over 2 years, to complete the course.

 Subject pedagogy is explored in curriculum groups, examining techniques for making each subject accessible and stimulating in a classroom environment.

-The Modern Foreign Languages programme will introduce you to the teaching of languages in secondary schools for young people aged 11-16.
-The programme lays emphasis on language as a form of communication and on the value of language learning as a way of understanding other cultures and backgrounds.
+The Modern Foreign Languages course will introduce you to the teaching of languages in secondary schools for young people aged 11-16.
+The course lays emphasis on language as a form of communication and on the value of language learning as a way of understanding other cultures and backgrounds.

 Our popular Modern Foreign Languages programme aims to: